 MEASUREMENTS of large-scale surface motion provides key constraints on our understanding of the Earth's tectonic processes.
-Such measurements are routinely made by global navigation satellite system (GNSS) at global scales with millimeter to centimeter-level precision and high temporal, but low spatial resolutions [1].
+Such measurements are routinely made by the global navigation satellite system (GNSS) at global scale with millimeter to centimeter-level precision and high temporal, but low spatial resolutions [1].
 Recent development in spaceborne synthetic aperture radar (SAR) systems, in combination with SAR interferometry (InSAR) time series analysis techniques, provide observations with higher spatial resolution, but generally lower temporal resolution, limited coverage and larger uncertainties.
 The Copernicus Sentinel-1A/B satellites, launched in 2014 and 2016 and operated by the European Space Agency (ESA), opens new era for mapping large-scale tectonic motions.
-The satellites can operate up to 25 minutes per orbit [2] (orbital period: 98.6
+The satellites can operate up to 25 minutes per orbit [2] (orbital period: 98.6 minutes [3], [4]) with a wide swath of 250 km in the default TOPS mode [5], [6], and thus provide large coverage.
+This two-satellite constellation and wide-swath mode reduce the repeat cycle to 6 days, a great improvement in temporal resolution compared to the 35-day repeat cycle of the previous ESA ERS-1/2 and Envisat missions.